vmware-samples/packer-examples-for-vsphere/README.md

 │       (e.g. ubuntu-server-cleanup.sh)
 ```

-The kickstart files for each linux distribution includes a SHA-512 encrypted password for the `root` account and the name and SHA-512 encrypted password for the the build user `rainpole`.
+The kickstart files for each Linux distribution includes a SHA-512 encrypted password for the `root` account and the name and SHA-512 encrypted password for the the build user `rainpole`.
 It also adds the build user to the sudoers.
 Update these lines as necessary.

 You can generate a SHA-512 password using various other tools like OpenSSL, mkpasswd, etc.